smaroukis/van-build/_projects/About.md

 **Reclaimed Hardwood Floors**

 The build started at my grandfather's farm in North Carolina, so it was fitting that the floors would come from there too.
-This led to the Japanese farmhouse aesthetic, inspired by _Totoro_, and realized via tatami mats, a traditional Japanese futon and natural wood trim - unfortunately I didn't have time for the [Shoji Screens](12-Honorable-Mentions.md)
+This led to the Japanese farmhouse aesthetic, inspired by _My Neighbor Totoro_, and realized via tatami mats, a traditional Japanese futon and natural wood trim - unfortunately I didn't have time for the [Shoji Screens](12-Honorable-Mentions.md)

 <div class="gallery" data-columns="3">
 	<img src="/img/hardwood-1.jpg">